Notch-Peak Filter

 Quality factor and centre frequency

-- filter design using the parameters Quality factor and Center frequency of notch or peak.
+- filter design with usage of Quality factor and Center frequency of notch or peak parameters.

 Specify bandwidth from input port - option to specify 3 dB bandwidth through input port